 Common pitfalls and tips

-Ignoring opening balances: make sure your retained earnings and equity are configured properly, otherwise you’ll see some really ugly financial statements. • Overlooking rounding and timing differences: let those little amounts proliferate if you don’t take time to check them out. • Testing too quickly: invest the time in test cycles now so there isn’t so much rework later. • Under-preparing your customers for impact on accounts or reports: it may mean needing the training users go through when they’re given new account labels or told a report has been moved somewhere else.
+- Under-preparing your customers for impact on accounts or reports: It may mean needing the training users go through when they’re given new account labels or told a report has been moved somewhere else.

 Final thought

-NADI-85 History of Accounting Data Integration Plan to import historical accounting data successfully with a blend of precise planning, well-disciplined data cleanup, perfect map up, thorough testing, an effective validation.
+History of accounting data integration plan to import historical accounting data successfully with a blend of precise planning, well-disciplined data cleanup, perfect map up, thorough testing, an effective validation.
 Treat the migration as a financial control project: document and test each step.
 With a careful and methodical cut-over, financial history can be transferred into a new system with minimal disturbance and clear audit trail.